 Radiation therapy is a method of cancer treatment that uses high energy radiation to shrink tumors and kill cancer cells.
 Radiation kills these cells by destroying their genetic material so that they are unable to grow and divide.
-There are two types of radiation therapies, internal and external:
+There are two types of radiation therapies.

-Internal radiation therapy, also called brachytherapy, uses radiation in the form of an implant.
+Also called brachytherapy, Internal Radiation Therapy uses radiation in the form of an implant.
 This radioactive substance can be inserted close to the tumor, or directly inside of it.
 Internal radiation is typically used on small tumors, confined to one area of the body, and may require a hospital stay.

 Advances in radiation therapy techniques are constantly evolving.
-IMRT (Intensity Modulated Radiotherapy) and IGRT (Image Guided Radiotherapy) are techniques, which have certain advantages that more traditional methods lack.
+Intensity Modulated Radiotherapy, IMRT, Image Guided Radiotherapy, IGRT, are techniques that have certain advantages more traditional methods lack.

 IMRT uses beams controlled by a computer to deliver high radiation doses to a tumor.
 This procedure allows for doses with a higher concentration of radiation to be administered, because the beams can conform more precisely to the three-dimensional shape of the tumor.
 Because the precision of this method is so precise, the surrounding healthy tissue is not as affected by the radiation.